knoxaramav2/KASM/README.md

 Terminal windows | Not Started
 Terminal color | Not Started
 Terminal shapes | Not Started
+Basic Move/Print | In Progress
 ```Audio Library``` | Not Started
 Beep Support | Not Started
 WAV Support | Not Started
 MP3 Support | Not Started
 ```Multithread Support``` | Not started
 Thread Controller | Not Started
+Thread Scheduling | Not Started
+Thread Selector | Not Started

 ## Compilation: